espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 Does ESP32/ESP32-S2/ESP32-C3/ESP32-S3 support powering the RTC power domain only to keep the chip working with low power consumption?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  No, it is not supported.
-Take ESP32 as an example, detailed information will be updated to the RTC chapter in `ESP32 Hardware Design Guidelines <https://www.espressif.com/sites/default/files/documentation/esp32_hardware_design_guidelines_en.pdf>`_.
+  Not supported.
+For detailed explanation, refer to the hardware design instructions in the document `RTC Clock Source (Optional) (ESP32-C3) <https://docs.espressif.com/projects/esp-hardware-design-guidelines/en/latest/esp32c3/schematic-checklist.html#rtc>`_.

 ----------------